Oklahoma Baptist University: Undergraduate core curriculum

-In addition to courses on the Bible and in science, all students take courses in OBU's distinctive Western Civilization sequence, which includes a Freshman-level course on ancient Greek literature and culture and then the sophomore-level, twelve credit hour, team-taught courses on the history and literature of the Western world from the Roman republic to today.
-The purpose of the Western Civilization sequence has been stated by faculty member, Dr. Benjamin Myers: "Knowledge of Western civilization—a true knowledge of its change and continuity over time—gives the student room to breathe intellectually, morally, spiritually, and emotionally.
+In addition to courses on the Bible and in science, all students take courses in OBU's distinctive Western Civilization sequence, which includes a freshman-level course on ancient Greek literature and culture and then the sophomore-level, twelve credit hour, team-taught courses on the history and literature of the Western world from the Roman republic to today.
+The purpose of the Western Civilization sequence has been described by faculty member Benjamin Myers: "Knowledge of Western civilization—a true knowledge of its change and continuity over time—gives the student room to breathe intellectually, morally, spiritually, and emotionally.
 It frees the student from the tyranny of the moment, from merely fashionable, inevitably superficial ways of being in the world.
 Life in the fullness of time is a life more abundant than living in the prison of the moment."

 Campus

 Location

 OBU is located in northwest Shawnee, Oklahoma.
 The OBU campus, referred to as "Bison Hill" because a majority of the university is located on a small hill, contains over 30 buildings on 200 acre.
 The campus is bordered by N. Kickapoo Street to the east, W. Midland Street to the south and N. Airport Drive to the west.
 W. McArthur Street runs through the north side of the campus, with the main campus lying south of the street and residential and athletic areas to the north.

 In December 2018 the sale to Hobby Lobby of the Shawnee campus of the bankrupt St. Gregory's University, located at 1900 West MacArthur, was approved by the bankruptcy court.
 The campus, less than a mile to the west along MacArthur from the main OBU campus, was leased to OBU.
 In May 2019, OBU renamed the former St. Gregory's property the "OBU Green Campus" both in honor of the Green family, owners of Hobby Lobby, and in reference to the color green, one of the university's official colors.
 In December 2019, Hobby Lobby and the Green family donated the campus to OBU.
-The former St. Gregory’s Abbey and College campus is on the National Register of Historic Places listings in Pottawatomie County, Oklahoma.

-Major buildings

-Major campus buildings include the Art Building, Bailey Business Center, Ford Music Hall, Geiger Center, Jent Alumni Center, Mabee Learning Center (composed of a renovation of and an addition to the university's former library building, W.L.
-Brittain Hall, and the faculty office building, Owens Hall), Montgomery Hall, the Noble Complex, John Wesley Raley Chapel, Andrew Potter Auditorium, Shawnee Hall (the original 1915 administration building), Stubblefield Chapel (erected in 1894 and moved to the campus in 1963), Sarkeys Telecommunication Center, Thurmond Hall, the W.P.
-Wood Science Building, and—on the OBU Green Campus—Benedictine Hall.
+However, in June 2024, OBU transferred the Green Campus to St. Gregory's Abbey, in exchange for other land owned by the Abbey.